Kaytranada

-Louis Kevin Celestin (born August 25, 1992), known professionally as Kaytranada (stylized as KAYTRANADA, shortened as KAYTRA), is a Haitian-Canadian music producer, rapper, singer and DJ.
+Louis Kevin Celestin (born August 25, 1992), known professionally as Kaytranada (stylized in all uppercase, sometimes shortened as KAYTRA), is a Haitian-Canadian music producer, and DJ.
 Celestin rose to prominence after releasing a series of mixtapes, remixes, and original music projects beginning in 2010 under the alias Kaytradamus.
 By 2013, and under the moniker Kaytranada, he began gaining wider recognition and, the following year, signed a deal with XL Recordings, with whom he would release his critically acclaimed debut studio album 99.9% in 2016.
 In 2019, he released its follow-up, Bubba, for which he won two Grammy Awards including Best Dance/Electronic Album.
 Celestin is one half of the hip hop duo the Celestics, along with his brother Lou Phelps.

 Early life

 Kaytranada was born Louis Kevin Celestin on August 25, 1992, in Port-au-Prince, Haiti.
 Shortly after he was born, his family relocated to Saint-Hubert near Montreal where he was raised, and where he began his music career.
 Celestin's father was employed as a taxi driver and an estate agent, and his mother worked in healthcare.
 His parents divorced when he was 14.
 That same year, Celestin began to produce his own music after his brother Lou Phelps introduced him to FL Studio.
 The first song he ever sampled was Earth Wind & Fire's September, at 15 years old.
 Celestin ended up dropping out of high school to pursue music full-time to help support his family financially.

 In an April 2016 article with The Fader, Celestin disclosed that he was gay and discussed his anxiety about coming out to his family.
 In the same interview, he shared his hopes of avoiding being defined by his sexuality as he's seen peers be labeled in the industry.
 Later in May of that same year, during an interview with The Guardian, he further opened up about mental health struggles brought on by his sexuality, which he said contributed to an identity crisis.